 What kind of college do you want to attend?
 Since you found this list, we hope the answer is a liberal arts school.
 Liberal arts colleges and universities focus on a broad approach to the sciences, arts, and humanities.
-No matter what major you choose, these schools will provide you with a well-rounded education that’ll equip you with the skills you need to succeed in any field.
+No matter what major you choose, these schools will provide you with a well-rounded education that will equip you with the skills you need to succeed in any field.
 As a scientist, you’ll still have a background in communication and creative thinking.
 As an artist, you’ll still learn how to research and think logically when problem-solving.
 Liberal arts schools are the masters of interdisciplinary learning, and they’re great options to reach your higher education goals.
-Start learning about great liberal arts institutions you could apply to with this list of schools in the western US.
-If you’d like to request more information, just press the green “Yes, connect me” button and the school will be in touch with you soon!
+Start learning about great liberal arts institutions you could apply to with this list of schools in the Western US.
+If you’d like to request more information, just press the green “Connect me” buttons and the schools will be in touch with you soon!

 California Baptist University

-California Baptist University is a private Baptist liberal arts university in Riverside, California—60 miles east of Los Angeles.
-The University offers two associate degrees, 103 bachelor’s programs, 40 master’s degrees, and seven doctoral programs as well as 21 NCAA Division I varsity sports and 60+ clubs and organizations.
-California Baptist has a total enrollment of 11,491 undergraduates and graduate students, making for an average class size of 22 and a student-faculty ratio of 19:1.
+California Baptist University is a private Baptist university in Riverside, California—60 miles east of Los Angeles.
+CBU offers two associate degree programs, more than 100 bachelor’s programs, 40 master’s degrees, and seven doctoral programs to more than 11,000 undergraduate and graduate students, with an average class size of 22 and a student-faculty ratio of 19:1.
+Students can also enjoy NCAA Division I varsity sports, 60+ clubs and organizations, a mouthwatering menu at the University’s spacious cafeteria, a cool swim in the enormous pool in the Lancer Aquatics Center, and solitude in the historic Annie Gabriel Library.

 Fort Lewis College

 Fort Lewis College is a public liberal arts college in Durango, Colorado.
-Designated as a Native American-Serving Nontribal Institution, the College is home to more than 3,300 students—over 50% of whom are students of color, with 41% being Native American students coming from 177 Native tribes and Alaskan villages.
-Fort Lewis offers more than 40 programs—the most popular including Engineering, Business Administration, Biology, and Psychology—as well as 50+ student-run organizations.
+Designated as a Native American-Serving Nontribal Institution, the College is home to more than 3,400 students—over 41% of whom are Native American and come from more than 175 Native tribes and Alaskan villages—who study in 50+ academic programs, with popular majors in Engineering, Teacher Education, Environmental Studies, Business Administration, Biology, Psychology, and Health Sciences.
+Fort Lewis also offers support through over 100 student groups as well as the resources provided by the Leadership Center and the Counseling Center on campus.

 Reed College

-Reed College is a small private liberal arts and sciences college in Portland, Oregon.
-More than 1,500 students benefit from 38 majors—14 of which are interdisciplinary—15 minors, an average class size of 16, and a 9:1 student-faculty ratio.
-Reed also provides special opportunities such as Fulbright and Rhode Scholarships, a nuclear research reactor for science majors, and more.
+Reed College is a small private college in Portland, Oregon.
+More than 1,500 students benefit from 38 majors and 15 minors (including interdisciplinary options), an average class size of 16, and a 9:1 student-faculty ratio.
+Reed provides a singular example of the liberal arts experience: a structured curriculum with an emphasis on personal inquiry; extensive written and in-person feedback from professors on assignments; and a deeply collaborative academic environment.

 University of Redlands

-University of Redlands is a private liberal arts university in Redlands, California—65 miles from Los Angeles.
-Redlands offers more than 40 programs of study, with popular majors in Business, Communication & Sciences Disorders, and Psychology.
-The University is home to 2,400+ students from 45 states and 43 countries who participate in more than 100 student organizations and 120,000+ community service hours.
+University of Redlands is a private university in Redlands, California—65 miles from Los Angeles.
+Redlands offers more than 40 programs of study, with popular majors in Biology, Business, Communication & Sciences Disorders, and Psychology.
+The University is home to 2,400+ students from 45 states and 43 countries who participate in more than 100 student organizations and 120,000+ total community service hours.

 Whitworth University

-Whitworth University is a private Presbyterian liberal arts university just seven miles from the center of Spokane, Washington.
-The College of Arts & Sciences houses 18 undergraduate arts and science departments that offer 47 majors as well as a variety of master’s, doctoral, and interdisciplinary programs.
-The University also offers Schools of Business and Education, unique student clubs, intramural sports, 21 NCAA Division III athletic teams, 20 instrumental and vocal ensembles, multiple theater events and art exhibits, and more.
+Whitworth University is a private Presbyterian university located just seven miles from the center of Spokane, Washington.
+With around 2,500 enrolled students, a 10:1 student-faculty ratio, and 92% of classes with fewer than 30 students, Whitworth offers more than 100 academic programs through the College of Arts & Sciences, School of Business, and School of Education.
+Students can also take advantage of unique clubs, intramural sports, 21 NCAA Division III athletic teams, 20 instrumental and vocal ensembles, multiple theater events and art exhibits, and more.